 Step 5: Now, type Del in the command line and hit Enter.

-This will delete the problematic file from the location.
+It will delete the problematic file from the location.

 Run System File Checker